 Already accepted to a volunteer crew?
 Please follow the instructions below.

-It would be greatly appreciated if each volunteer crew member could register and purchase a T-shirt.
+Each volunteer crew member must register.
 Old Songs Festival T-shirts are the preferred attire during volunteer shifts at the festival.
+T-shirts may be purchased at cost with your registration.

 Important Crew Information